Rosanna Arquette

-Rosanna Lisa Arquette (/roʊˈzɑːnə ɑːrˈkɛt/ roh-ZAHN-uh; born August 10, 1959) is an American actress.
+Rosanna Lisa Arquette (/roʊˈzɑːnə ɑːrˈkɛt/ roh-ZAH-nə-_-ar-KET; born August 10, 1959) is an American actress.
 She was nominated for an Emmy Award for her performance in the television film The Executioner's Song (1982) and won the BAFTA Award for Best Actress in a Supporting Role for the film Desperately Seeking Susan (1985).
-Her other notable film credits include Baby It's You (1983), After Hours (1985), The Big Blue (1988), Nowhere to Run (1993), Pulp Fiction (1994), Crash (1996), and The Whole Nine Yards (2000).
+Her other notable film credits include Baby It's You (1983), After Hours (1985), The Big Blue (1988), Nowhere to Run (1993), Pulp Fiction (1994), Crash (1996), The Whole Nine Yards (2000), and Joe Dirt (2001).
 She also directed the documentary Searching for Debra Winger (2002).

 Early life

-Arquette was born in New York City, on August 10, 1959, the daughter of Brenda Olivia "Mardi" (née Nowak), an actress, poet, theater operator, activist, acting teacher, and therapist, and Lewis Arquette, a film actor and producer.
+Arquette was born in New York City, on August 10, 1959, the daughter of Brenda Olivia "Mardi" Nowak, an actress, poet, theater operator, activist, acting teacher, and therapist, and Lewis Arquette, a film actor and producer.
 Her paternal grandfather was comedian Cliff Arquette.
-Her mother was Jewish Her father, whose original family surname was "Arcouet", was of part French-Canadian descent.
+Her mother was Jewish.
+Her father, whose original family surname was "Arcouet", was of part French-Canadian descent.
 Her father was a convert from Catholicism to Islam.
 Her four siblings, Richmond, Patricia, Alexis, and David, also became actors.